Proinsias Mac Aonghusa: Member of the Labour party

 In the 1960s both Mac Aonghusa and his wife joined the Sean Connolly branch of the Labour Party in Dublin.
 The branch had established a reputation as a haven for intellectuals who wanted a branch to themselves away from the many other Labour branches dominated by trade unionists.
 The branch came to advocate for expressly socialist policies (something previously avoided by the Labour party in conservative Ireland) combined with on-the-ground grass-roots campaigning.
 Through the Sean Connolly Branch, both Mac Aonghusa and his wife began to develop significant influence over the leader of the Labour party Brendan Corish.

 In the 1965 Irish general election, Mac Aonghusa stood on behalf of the Labour party in the Louth constituency, but was not elected.
 In 1966 Mac Aonghusa published a book of speeches by Corish, the speeches themselves mostly having been ghostwritten by his wife Catherine.
 The introduction of the book proclaimed that Corish had developed a "brand of democratic republican socialism … broadened by experience and built firmly on Irish‐Ireland roots" and had rid the party of "do‐nothing backwoodsmen", thereby becoming the "first plausible and respected Labour leader in Ireland".
-It was at this same time that Mac Aonghusa was elevated to Vice-Chairman of the party.
-As vice-chair, Mac Aonghusa tried to convict Corish to stand in the 1966 Irish presidential election.
+It was at this same time that Mac Aonghusa was elevated to vice-chairman of the party.
+As vice-chair, Mac Aonghusa tried to convince Corish to stand in the 1966 Irish presidential election.
 When he failed to do so, he supported Fine Gael's Tom O'Higgins (considered to be on the left of that party) in his bid for the presidency.
 O'Higgins came within 0.5% of beating the incumbent, an ageing Éamon de Valera.

 It was around this same time that Mac Aonghusa became active in the Wolfe Tone Society; a republican organisation linked almost directly to Sinn Féin.
 Mac Aonghusa suggested that republicans with "progressive views" should join the Labour party.
 In 1966, alongside Máirtín Ó Cadhain and other Gaeilgeoirí, Mac Aonghusa counter-protested and disrupted the Language Freedom Movement, an organisation seeking the abolition of compulsory Irish in the education system.
 For this, Mac Aonghusa and his allies were criticised as acting illiberally, while Mac Aonghusa maintained that those who opposed the Irish language were "slaves" unworthy of tolerance.